LiamRehan/LR/README.md

 # LR
-Schoolproject
+School Project
-Have a lot of fun with it
+Have a lot of fun with or without it